Product Description

 This cannon has become one of our most popular guns made here at Hern.
 The 1841 Six Pounder was utilized as a pattern on both sides of the Civil War, and that lends itself to its popularity among reenactment groups and collectors.

-I generally keep one or more on hand as these are quite popular with the 1-3/4″ golf ball bore; sometimes we do run out of stock but will let you know if there will be a delay in fulfilling your order! {January 2023: 4 on hand!
+I generally keep several of these on hand as these are quite popular with the 1-3/4″ golf ball bore; sometimes we do run out of stock but will let you know if there will be a delay in fulfilling your order! {April 2026 — 8 barrels in production.
 Your order saves your place in line.}

 The Ordnance Board of 1841 drew up the design for the 1841 6 Pounder, which is one of the most common of all the artillery pieces of the Civil War.
 Originally a smooth bore, many were rifled to fire the James projectile, and are sometimes erroneously referred to as James Rifles.
 The smooth bore had certain advantages over the rifle; in the wooded terrain of the typical Civil War battlefield, range was less important than rate of fire, weight of shot, and the ability to fire canister.
 This gun was made by both the North and South; and was made in both cast iron and bronze, though bronze was common.
 Eagle Iron Works of Cincinnati, Ohio produced 161 during 1861-62, and Tredeger and most Southern foundries produced large quantities.
 Due to lack of standardization, some Confederate Six Pounders look more like Ordinance Rifles than the pattern of 1841 in shape.

-Hern Cannon and mortar barrels, except the 8″ Siege Mortar and 8-3/4″ Bowling Ball Mortar , are made with Steel Liner Tubes with minimum 1/4″ wall thickness. and with welded breech plugs.
+Hern Cannon and mortar barrels are made with Steel Drawn-over-Mandrel (DOM) Liner Tubes with 1/4″ wall thickness. and with welded breech plugs.
 For bores larger than 2 1/4″, we use 1/2″ Wall Drawn-over-Mandrel (DOM) tubing.